-In April 2005 the Austrian Computer Society4 established a special interest group on "Software Process" with a focus group on "Process Improvement with the V-Model XT" in cooperation with the Vienna University of Technology and the University of Linz.
+In April 2005 the Austrian Computer Society established a special interest group on "Software Process" with a focus group on "Process Improvement with the V-Model XT" in cooperation with the Vienna University of Technology and the University of Linz.
 A major goal of the special interest group is the application and advancement of process models compatible with the VM-XT framework according to research topics, practical application, including knowledge acquisition and transfer.
 Critical success factors for software process improvement are (a) balancing stakeholder interests by translating of business value into appropriate software engineering solutions, (b) integration of best-practice approaches, and (c) development of product lines to software processes to capture the variability of software processes on domain and company levels and thus systematically investigate best-practice approaches to software construction.
-A combination of the top-down product line approach with the bottom-up input from currently used processes (using the mapping and synchronization mechanisms) can get the most from both sides: systematic derivation of the software process framework combined with practical know-how from concrete project work.
-The concepts of the new VM-XT support these critical success factors as evolutionary parts of the VM-XT framework.
+A combination of the top-down product line approach with the bottom-up input from currently used processes (using the mapping and synchronization mechanisms) can get the most from both sides: systematic derivation of the software process of the new VM-XT support these critical success factors as evolutionary parts of the VM-XT framework.